 When to Install Chain Link Fence

 Because chain link fence materials are waterproof and impervious to rot and freezing, they can be installed at any time of year.
 If your area requires the terminal and line posts to be sunk below the frost line, it will be difficult to dig fence post holes by hand if the ground is frozen.
+Also, special considerations are required when curing concrete during cold weather.

 Always wear safety glasses and heavy gloves when working with chain link material.
 Be careful when tightening the chain link material from one post to the next post, as the come-along tool creates high tension.
 If the tool or materials break, you may become injured.